weecology/DeepTreeAttention/README.md

 ```

-## Getting Started (UF - collaboration)
+## Legacy Conda Environment (UF - collaboration)

-This section is meant solely for members of the idtrees group who have access to the data.
+This section is kept for collaborators who still rely on the historical conda environment and shared HPC paths.

 1) Fork this repo and install the conda environment.